dfenjves/front-end-student-materials/06-p5js/01b-draw-setup-and-shapes.md

 ## Calling Functions & Arguments

 As we said, calling a function is giving your computer a command to do something.
-Computer's follow the instructions you give them in the order you give them.
+Computers follow the instructions you give them in the order you give them.
 Let's look more in depth at some of the instructions we've seen:

 ### `createCanvas`
-A well named function has a name that describes to other programmers like you exactly what it does.
+A well named function has a name that describes to other programmers (like you) exactly what it does.
 A function named `createCanvas`, not surprisingly, creates the canvas that the rest of our shapes will be drawn on.

 It seems like creating a canvas is something that we would want to happen once at